 - supplements if your diet lacks a good balance or if your blood tests indicate deficiencies

 - a sleep management plan, which may include medication

 - physiotherapy to help with pain and good breathing techniques

 - psychological input if you are particularly stressed or depressed.

 There are some useful medications for treating CFS, and these can be used to relieve some of the symptoms.

-People with CFS usually have non-restorative sleep, and medication may enhance your sleep quality and give you a better chance of recovery.
+People with CFS usually have poor sleep, and medication may improve your sleep quality and give you a better chance of recovery.

 - learning about CFS